 If a lender turns you down due to something it finds on your credit report, you are entitled to a free copy of your credit report and a letter that explains why you were turned down.

 Even if you have a strong credit score, you could be turned down due to your credit history.
 For example, the presence of a collections account could prevent you from qualifying from a loan, until you can prove the account is paid off.
 Similarly, you may have to wait X number of years after a bankruptcy discharges, even if your score bounces back more quickly.

 Hardship loans are not always the best solution, even if you qualify for one.
-If you are struggling with debt, check out all your debt relief options, including the services of different professional debt relief providers.
+If you are struggling with debt, check out all your pay off debt options, including the services of different professional debt relief providers.

 I hope this information helps you Find.
 Learn & Save.